malramsay64/phd-thesis/04_Machine_Learning/results.md

 over which these configurations are comprised, greater than any theory of melting can describe, this result is incredibly impressive.

+Supervised learning is about drawing boundary regions in high dimensional space, and the best preforming algorithm, K-Nearest Neighbours, is able to create a complex boundary region given enough training data.
+There is no shortage of training data for the supervised learning, and so a simplification is not necessary.
+However, when comparing the performance of other, simpler algorithms, their performance increases more than 20% when using sorted angles compared to no sorting.
+Where more parameters are required to describe a crystal structure, having an appropriate ordering of the dimensions is likely required for getting the best results.
+Additionally, the simplified behaviour emphasises a major trade-off in machine learning, a less optimal choice of features requires a more complicated algorithm to classify the data, while an excellent choice of features can require a very simple algorithm for classification.

 ## Machine Learning in Practice